feldera/feldera/docs/blog/2023-07-15-incremental.md

 JSON), which describes also the changes in terms of simple changes.
 Recovering transactions from CDC is usually a very involved process.

-We believe that in ideal world CDC and changes described by transactions should be described in the same language.
+We believe that, in ideal world, CDC and changes described by transactions should be described in the same language.
 But legacy systems are very hard to change, so it may be a long time before this happens.
 But it is still very important to understand this conceptual